-President Barack Obama sings the praises of IBM P-TECH schools and reveals his desire to expand the innovative education model nationally.
+President Barack Obama sings the praises of P-TECH schools and reveals his desire to expand the innovative education model nationally.

 The purpose behind P-TECH, as Obama echoed throughout his speech, is to provide students with the opportunity to learn from a curriculum that is tailored for a career in the technology industry.